 Located in Grand Rapids, Michigan, Wm.
-B. Eerdmans Publishing Company is an independent publisher of religious books, from academic works in theology, biblical studies, religious history and reference to popular titles in spirituality, social and cultural criticism, and literature.
+B. Eerdmans Publishing Company is an independent publisher of religious books, from academic books and reference works in theology, biblical studies, and religious history to popular titles in spirituality, social and cultural criticism, and literature.

 Founded in 1911, the company has developed a reputation for publishing excellent literary and intellectual works and a myriad of responsible viewpoints from across the religious spectrum.
 In the spirit of this tradition, Eerdmans looks forward to expansion in the area of digital publishing to offer its trusted and groundbreaking resources to an even wider audience of academics, lay and ministry leaders, and general readers.